beakbahama/log/docs/chins.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2024-09-23**: Removed conclusion for time being as it needs additional information
 - **2024-09-22**: Added *Addressing Skepticism and Future Steps for Verification*, moved and enhanced part of preface into *Introduction: So What's a Chin For?*, and updated titles
 - **2024-09-21**: Added *Reflections on Losing the Chin Sensation in Childhood*, did some cleanup
 - **2024-09-18**: Added *Overview of Childhood Sensations and Experiences*, revised conclusion, and added *Closing Thoughts* section, including a poem